RNA-FRETools/MASH-FRET/README.md

 License: GPLv3

 MASH was developed by **Mélodie C.A.-S. Hadzic** (University of Zürich, melodie.hadzic@chem.uzh.ch) and Danny Kowerko (Technical University of Chemnitz, danny.kowerko@informatik.tu-chemnitz.de).
-MASH was further developed and is currently taken care of by Fabio D. Steffen (University of Zürich, fabio.steffen@uzh.ch) and Richard Börner (University of Zürich, richard.boerner@chem.uzh.ch).
+MASH was further developed and is currently taken care of by Fabio D. Steffen (University of Zürich, fabio.steffen@chem.uzh.ch) and Richard Börner (University of Zürich, richard.boerner@chem.uzh.ch).

 For more information please contact rnafretools@uzh.ch